pbom-dev/OSCAR/CONTRIBUTING.md

 Code signing is mandatory to make a contribution to OCS&R. Learn more about how to sign code in the following article [About commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

-Commits that are not signed will no
+Commits that are not signed will not be approved and merged.

 ### <a name="submit-issue"></a> Submitting an Issue